sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 providers are unlikely to do this, CoSWID tags can be created by any party and the CoSWID tags collected from an endpoint could contain a mixture of vendor and non-vendor created tags.
 For this reason, a CoSWID tag might contain potentially malicious content.
 Input sanitization, loop detection, and signature verification are ways that implementations can address this concern.

+# Privacy Consideration

+As noted in {{sec-sec}}, collected information about an endpoint's software load, such as might be represented by an endpoints CoSWID tag collection, could be used to identify vulnerable software for attack.
+Collections of endpoint software information also can have privacy implications for users.
+The set of application a user installs can give clues to personal matters such as political affiliation, banking and investments, gender, sexual orientation, medical concerns, etc. While the collection of CoSWID tags on an endpoint wouldn't increase the privacy risk (since a party able to view those tags could also view the applications themselves), if those CoSWID tags are gathered and stored in a repository somewhere, visibility into the repository now also gives visibility into a user's application collection.
+For this reason, repositories of collected CoSWID tags not only need to be protected against collection by malicious parties, but even authorized parties will need to be vetted and made aware of privacy responsibilities associated with having access to this information.
+Likewise, users should be made aware that their software inventories are being collected from endpoints.

 #  Change Log
 {: removeinrfc="true"}